Building a Business When There Are No Easy Answers

 With this new company, Horowitz wanted to teach the founders that things are hard because there are no easy answers.
 They are hard because your emotions are at odds with your logic.
 They are hard because you don’t know the answer and cannot ask for help without showing weakness.

-While his firm cannot give a founder CEO all skills, it can provide mentorship based on his experience and knowledge.
-This firm can teach leaders the hard thing about hard things.
+While Horowitz’s firm cannot provide a founder CEO with every skill, it can provide mentorship based on his experience and knowledge.
+It teaches leaders the hard thing about hard things.

 – Ben Horowitz